Is the Ivory-billed

 The LDWF scientists who put out these cameras said they expected to

 find the common and closely related pileated woodpecker at the site,

-but they didn't show up either (by mcsweeney).
+but they didn't show up either (by mcsweeney at tforge).
 This gave birders a real ray of hope

 since pileated are common in the area and have proven elusive also.